 A noncontributory qualified retirement plan with defined benefits covering substantially all Southwest employees hired on or before December 31, 2021 is available, in addition to a separate unfunded supplemental executive retirement plan ("SERP"), which is limited to Southwest's officers.
 Postretirement benefits other than pensions ("PBOP") are provided to qualified retirees for limited benefits related to health care, dental, vision and life insurance, some of which were subject to earlier "sunset" dates.
-The defined benefit qualified retirement plan, SERP, and PBOP are not available to Southwest employees hired on or after that date, are eligible for enhanced contributions to the EIP.
+The defined benefit qualified retirement plan, SERP, and PBOP are not available to Southwest employees hired on or after January 1, 2022.
+As noted above, employees hired on or after that date, are eligible for enhanced contributions to the EIP.